noi-techpark/odh-alpinebits-destination-data-server/README.md

 npm run test
 ```

+*Note:*

-*Note that the server needs to be running for these tests to be properly executed.*
+* *The server needs to be running for these tests to be properly executed.*

+* *The whole test suite takes ~13s to be executed, as it makes multiple HTTP requests to the OpenDataHub API.*

 For the tests, we are using the [Jest](https://jestjs.io/) framework.